 Testing Moisture Levels

 Too much or too little water can lead to pest issues, so finding a happy medium is key to success.
-Using a soil probe, moisture meter, or the old fashioned finger test are great ways to find that sweet spot.
+Using a soil probe, moisture meter, or the old-fashioned finger test is a great way to find that sweet spot.
 Make sure that you test the moisture levels in various spots within your Dome so that you can get an accurate reading of which zones require more or less water on a given day.

 If using the finger method, place your index finger in the soil of your raised garden bed up to your first knuckle.
 If your finger comes out clean and the soil feels dry, that means it is time for some water!